 I’m Michael R Caplan,

-and I’m the “Renaissance Man of the House of ShAkE” because, over more than forty years now, I’ve been creating successful work in publishing, performance, theory and music.
+and I’m the “Renaissance Man of the House of ShAkE” because, over more than 40 years now, I’ve been creating successful work in publishing, performance, theory and music.
 (My complete résumé can be found here.)

 Theatre is my first love, and the place where it all comes together.
 But that doesn’t diminish my passion for books and for writing, for design, for singing the classics of popular and folk music, or for trying to understand our crazy world conceptually.

 I used to direct my public school friends in little shows: sitcom take-offs, news spoofs, kid silliness.
 Later, intrigued with experiment, I sought out courses in physical theatre, mask, even clown and European buffon (with teachers from France’s École Jacques Lecoq).
 At the same time, I was making my first publication, a science fiction fanzine we wrote and produced.

 I discovered performance art and dance, went to York University and then to Montreal’s Concordia, where I got my B.F.A.
 (Contemporary Dance, 1987).
 I’d also started doing Contact Improvisation in 1979, and kept it up until just a few years ago.